-Is Invisalign Effective for Treating Teeth Crowding?
+What Is Teeth Crowding?

 Yes!
 Cases of crowding and spacing were Invisalign’s specialty when the technology first emerged 20 years ago, and it remains a highly effective treatment option to this day.
 Invisalign offers a treatment that’s less intrusive than traditional braces without sacrificing results, all for around the same cost ($5,000 on average).

-What Is it Like to Wear Invisalign?
+What’s It Like to Wear Invisalign?

 Alternative Invisible Aligners

-Home Invisible Aligners
+Home Invisible Aligners:

 Other Treatment Options